Paperless IRS refunds in 2026: How Executive Order 14247 works

 Exceptions to the rule

-While the order emphasizes the shift to digital payments, it acknowledges situations where exceptions might apply:
+While the order emphasizes the shift to digital payments, it acknowledges situations where exceptions might apply.
+Exceptions may apply where electronic methods are not feasible, including:

-- Individuals without access to banking services or electronic payment systems
+- People without access to banking or electronic payment systems

 Advantages of electronic payments